stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 1.9.3 =
+** Fix: Issue with row layout gutter in some situations.
+** Update font list to use muli.
+* Update: Better inheriting of font options from global settings in Kadence Theme.

+= 1.9.3 =
 * Add: Polyfill for Safari Scroll to ID.
 * Add: Margin control for TOC block.
 * Fix TOC title font size not showing live.